australmetrics/pascal-ndvi-block/README.md

 - typer
 - loguru

-## Soporte y Contacto
+## Support and Contact

-- **Repositorio Interno**: Crear issue en GitHub para reportar problemas
+- **Internal Repository**: Create GitHub issue to report problems
-- **Documentación**: Ver documentación en la carpeta `docs/` del repositorio
+- **Documentation**: See documentation in the `docs/` folder
-- **Contacto**: Contactar al equipo de desarrollo de AustralMetrics SpA
+- **Contact**: Contact AustralMetrics SpA development team

-## Licencia y Uso
+## License and Usage

-Este software es propiedad de AustralMetrics SpA.
-Su uso, modificación y distribución está restringido a personal autorizado de la empresa.
+This software is property of AustralMetrics SpA.
+Its use, modification, and distribution is restricted to authorized company personnel.